pottendo/pottendo-Pi1541/README.md

 - new option `headLess`, see below
 - new options for static or DHCP network configuration, see below
 - as a reset button is missing on most PIs, this is mapped to the button combo which selects DriveID 11 (a rare use-case for me)
-- added support for a SH1107 based LCD featuring 128x128 pixel resolution
+- added support for a SH1107 based LCD featuring 128x128 pixel resolution (see note above on I2Cs and pull-up resistors in case it doesn't work)

 Still the legacy code can be built with support for all supported hardware variants, include PiZero, Pi1 and Pi2 variants - see build chapter _Build_.
 The floppy emulation is entirely untouched, so it's as good as it was/is in V1.24 - which is pretty good, IMHO! **Credits to Steve!**